-Between The Trees is a not-for-profit festival set in a 100 acre, woodland site in South Wales; the fabulous Candleston Castle Campsite adjacent to the picturesque Merthyr Mawr National Nature Reserve and sand dunes on the Glamorgan Heritage Coast, South Wales.
+Between The Trees is a micro-festival set in a woodland, adjacent to the picturesque Merthyr Mawr National Nature Reserve and sand dunes on the Glamorgan Heritage Coast, South Wales.

-Between The Trees has a unique theme of music, natural science and art.
-The festival aims to engage people of all ages with the natural world and to re-connect younger generations with the wonder and restorative qualities that this woodland environment offers.
-Musically, it is grounded in contemporary folk, Americana and acoustic roots genres, blending new exciting talent with more established performers; the music is wholly original and always wonderful.
+The festival has a unique theme of natural science, music and art and aims to engage people of all ages with the natural world.
+Musically, it is grounded in contemporary folk, Americana and acoustic roots, blending new exciting original talent with more established performers.

-In addition, you will be part of a unique community within an ancient woodland setting and have the opportunity to create land art, investigate and observe natural science, listen and debate.
-Children can explore freely, there will be hidden dens, magical forest areas and not forgetting; the magnificent sand dunes.
+During the weekend, you will have the opportunity to create land art, investigate & observe natural science, listen to spoken word and debate.
+Families can explore the magical forest areas, the magnificent sand dunes and the sea beyond.

-Between The Trees is near Merthyr Mawr nature reserve, one of Wales’ Sites of Special Scientific Interest and a haven for wildlife.
-The combination of a comparatively warm sunny site, lots of nectar from wildflowers and easy-to-burrow-into sandy soils creates an ideal home for a wide range of moths, butterflies, reptiles and mammals.
-Due to the unique soil and climate conditions, the 840-acre reserve contains a huge variety of plant life within its diverse grassland, woodland and saltmarsh areas.
+The Merthyr Mawr National Nature Reserve is one of Wales’ Sites of Special Scientific Interest and a haven for wildlife.
+The combination of a comparatively warm sunny site, lots of nectar from wildflowers and easy-to-burrow-into sandy soils create an ideal home for a wide range of moths, butterflies, reptiles and mammals.
+The unique soil and climate conditions give rise to a huge variety of plant life within its diverse grassland, woodland and saltmarsh areas.

-Plants, trees and insects were on this planet long before humans and will probably be on the planet long after we have left.
+Plants, trees and insects were on this planet long before humans arrived and are likely to be on the planet long after we have left.
 Basically, life on Earth would survive without us as a species, but not without the other Flora and Fauna.

-BTT is passionate about the role that humans play in the conservation and preservation of all life forms and we specifically aim to encourage our future generations to respect their Planet and enjoy the beauty of nature through scientific investigation and environmental art.
+BTT is passionate about the role we play in the conservation and preservation of all life forms.
+We specifically aim to encourage future generations to respect their Planet and enjoy the beauty of nature through scientific investigation and environmental art.

-In recent years our younger generations have spent less and less time playing and exploring in the great outdoors and observing wildlife in its natural habitat.
+In recent years, younger generations have spent less and less time playing and exploring in the great outdoors and observing wildlife in its natural habitat.
 Sadly, certain words of the natural world have been lost from their vocabulary such as acorn, otter, bramble, dandelion and many more.
 The rich landscape of wild imagination and wild play is rapidly fading from our children’s minds.
-Instead children are spending too much of their time in front of screens and we are allowing social media and computer games to hijack their precious childhoods.
+Instead, children are spending too much of their time in front of screens.

-We therefore invite you to be a part of “Between The Trees Festival”, to enjoy with us; a like-minded gathering of people, the inspirational woodland environment, the beauty of nature, music, land art, spoken word and debate and find ourselves inspired, refreshed and restored.
+We invite you to be a part of “Between The Trees”, to enjoy with us, the inspirational woodland environment, the beauty of nature, music, land art, and spoken word and find yourselves inspired, refreshed and restored.